Ircama/ELM327-emulator/README.md

 With these two conditions, the `stop()` method is also executed (useful for instance to remove login parameters after P3 timer expiration).
 The default definition of the `stop()` method is to return `Tasks.RETURN.ERROR` (do nothing).

 All ECU task methods return the same three-element tuple of the tasks, where the first element for ECU task methods is ignored, the second one is either `Tasks.RETURN.CONTINUE` or `Tasks.RETURN.TERMINATE` (only for testing), the third one is the preprocessing output (generally unneeded) or *None* for no preprocessing. *TASK_CONTINUE()* means *None, Tasks.RETURN.CONTINUE, None*.

+The plugin named "task_ecu_11F1.py" is an example of ECU Task.

 ### Example